Core-halo scaling relations in self-interacting scalar field dark matter: Conclusions

 \section{Conclusions}

 In this work, we performed multiple SFDM soliton merger simulations within a static background, in order to study various properties of the halos that form in this structure-formation process.
+We used the pseudo-spectral method to solve the underlying GPP equations of motion, for a large range of values for the self-interaction (SI) of the $s$-wave, $2$-boson scattering.
+Our study includes the strongly-repulsive Thomas-Fermi regime of SFDM-TF, which has hitherto been modelled using fluid approximations of the GPP equations.
+The results are in mutual agreement.

-We analyzed the resulting halo density profiles, core relations and various core-halo scaling relations, for SFDM models with different values for both attractive and repulsive self-interactions (SI).
-First, we found that repulsive SI gives rise to the formation of more dilute and massive cores, while the opposite happens for the attractive case, where the high density in the center can even diverge, if the interaction is strong enough.
-These results are consistent with previous literature, see e.g. \citep{painter2024attractive, stallovits2024single, mocz2023cosmological}.
+We analyzed the resulting halo density profiles, core relations and various core-halo scaling relations, for SFDM models with different values for both attractive and repulsive SI.
+First, we found that repulsive SI gives rise to the formation of more dilute and massive cores with larger size, while the opposite happens for the attractive case, where the high density in the center can even diverge, if the interaction is strong enough.
+These results are consistent with previous literature, see e.g. \citep{mocz2023cosmological, painter2024attractive, stallovits2024single}.

-Additionally, we studied the evolution of the central density in the halo and observed that there is a monotonic behavior, depending on the value and strength of the SI.
+Additionally, we studied the evolution of the central density in the halo and observed that there is a monotonic behaviour, depending on the value and strength of the SI.
 Specifically, stronger repulsive SI leads to lower central densities, below those of the FDM model, whereas stronger attractive SI result in higher central densities, exceeding those of FDM.
 Again, these results have previously been reported by other authors \citep{chen2021new, dmitriev2024self}.
-Therefore, our code and procedure has been proven accurate.
+Therefore, our code and procedure have been proven accurate.